Cheesecake Stuffed Chocolate Bundt Cake

-- Pour less than half in the pan (I used about a third of the batter).
+- Pour less than half into the pan (I used about a third of the batter).
 Dollop the cream cheese along the center.
 Top with the rest of the batter.

-- Bake approximately 45- 50 minutes or until toothpick comes out almost clean when inserted into the middle of the cake.
+- Bake for approximately 45- 50 minutes or until a toothpick comes out almost clean when inserted into the middle of the cake.

-- Cool 10 minutes and flip out onto cooling rack.
+- Cool for 10 minutes and flip out onto a cooling rack.
 Let cool completely.